What exactly is an LPA?

 - Day to day care (diet and daily routine)

-A health and care LPA can only be used if you lose capacity.
+A health and welfare LPA can only be used if you lose capacity.

 Planning ahead with your LPA

-Many people hold off making an LPA thinking it is a task for the future.
-Remember that mental capacity can be affected by unforeseen circumstances such as a car accident or illness and not only from a mental illness.
+Many people hold off making LPAs, thinking it is a task for the future: for instance, they find out they have the early signs of dementia and will have time to sort it out then.
+Just remember that mental capacity can be affected by sudden and unforeseen circumstances, such as a head injury due to an accident or an illness like a stroke, and you may not have any notice. car accident or illness and not only from a mental illness.

 6 steps to setting up your LPA